deep-fingerprinting/df/README.md

 They can be downloaded in links below.

-The datasets for the open world are also available upon request to the authors.
+The datasets for the open world and source code will be also available soon.

 ### Dataset used for non-defended dataset in the closed-world scenario
 https://drive.google.com/open?id=1sFjUqo3r4E0KZsTWF0f-3zfLM5FfRot9